vjousse/fedirelm/README.md

 ### Can I use it?

-No really for now.
+No, not really for now.
 You can contribute by mapping some backends if you want to, but it's not usable in production for now.

 ### What are the supported backend?